himax25/RubeGoldbergGameVR-HMD-/README.md

 by Steam VR (Open VR High Immersion Head Mount Device).
 Base on Oculus' Rift HMD with Unity, I have developed Rube Goldberg Puzzle Game.

 ## Rube Goldberg Game: consists of 4 levels with High Immersion VR based puzzle game.
-The player needs to build up his or her own ball navigation path to the goal gate with 4 difference game objects by game menu.
+The player needs to build up his or her own ball rolling journey to the goal gate with 4 difference game objects by the game menu.
+In each level, there have different layouts for both factorial structure and teleport gateways, and a limited number of game-object to choose.
+The winning condition of this game is how long the ball takes to get thru the goal gate and how many stars the ball takes in its ball rolling journey.

-1. Select Game Objects from the menu to build your own ball navigation way to the goal gate.
-2. Pick up the ball at the platform to start this game after building up your own ball path.
-3. Send the ball thru your built path to get the goal gate.